diegozea/MIToS.jl/README.md

   * `Annotations` can store the sequence and column mapping after operations like `gapstrip!` or `adjustreference!`.
   * Read and write `FASTA`, `Stockholm` or `Raw` formats.
   * Functions for shuffling the MSA: `shuffle_...`
-* **Clustering** defines a `Clusters` type with the clusters information of the sequences in an MSA. `hobohmI` implements Hobohm I algorithm [4] and gives sequence weights according to the number of sequences in the clusters.
+  * Defines a `Clusters` type for the sequence clustering information of a MSA.
+    * `hobohmI` implements the Hobohm I algorithm [4] and gives sequence weights according to the number of sequences in each clusters.
 * **PDB** defines functions for parsing and working with `PDBFile` and `PDBML` formats:
   * Defines the types: `PDBResidue`, `PDBResidueIdentifier`, `PDBAtom`, `Coordinates`
   * Functions for estimation of `distance` , `contact` between `PDBResidue`s and type of interactions as: `vanderwaals`, `ionic`, etc.